Muktik1705/Klondike/Proj3 Readme.md

    this was very improtant as this is what enebles for it to move multiple cards at once.
 We first transphur each card that needs to be transphured to a stack, and the temporary empty the stack in the target location. the main reason for using this is to coordinate the start and end point, which requres a vector(or an array).

-std::stack | Employed to manage undo actions and temporary card movements (where LIFO behavior is needed).  |  mentioned in vector.
+std::stack | Employed to manage temporary card movements (where LIFO behavior is needed). this code doesn't have undo options, otherwise it would have beed used therre as well.  |  mentioned in vector.

 std::deque | Used in some piles for flexible push/pop from both ends, especially for card recycling.  |  the input dech that is on the top right of the game.